 Supporting the Special Needs Community

-Building upon its continued advocacy for children of all abilities, Toys“R”Us significantly expanded its ongoing partnership with Special Olympics in 2015 centered around #MyFirstSportsMoment.
-With a $1.25 million commitment from the Toys“R”Us Children’s Fund, the company will serve as a sponsor of the 2015 Special Olympics World Games, to be held in Los Angeles, CA from July 25 to August 2.
-The Toys“R”Us Children’s Fund also awarded a $500,000 grant to Special Olympics to aid in the organization’s five-year plan to strengthen and expand the Young Athletes Program in the U.S. and around the globe.
-As part of the partnership expansion, the company recently hosted a fundraising campaign, which raised more than $2 million so kids everywhere may experience the joy of sports while learning how to hit balls, run bases, take jump shots and more.
+In 2015, Toys“R”Us significantly expanded its ongoing partnership with Special Olympics with an initiative centered around #MyFirstSportsMoment.
+Through a $1.25 million commitment from the Toys“R”Us Children’s Fund, the company served as a Games Level sponsor of the 2015 Special Olympics World Games, held in Los Angeles, CA. The Toys“R”Us Children’s Fund also awarded a $500,000 grant to Special Olympics to aid in the organization’s five-year plan to strengthen and expand the Young Athletes Program in the U.S. and around the globe.

-Since the partnership began in 2000, donations from Toys“R”Us Inc., the Toys“R”Us Children’s Fund and customer donations have provided more than $5.3 million to Special Olympics.
+Since the partnership began in 2000, funding from Toys“R”Us Inc., the Toys“R”Us Children’s Fund and customer donations have provided more than $5.3 million to Special Olympics.